Judge affirms stricter interpretation of federal mining law

 That ruling blocked construction of a copper mine based on the conclusion those rights don’t automatically apply to the neighboring national forest lands where the company planned to dump the waste rock.

-Rather, the company must establish — and the government validate — that valuable minerals are present for such a claim to exist.
+Rather, the company must establish — and the government validate — that valuable minerals are present in such lands for such a claim to exist.

 In the case of the molybdenum, which is most often used to strengthen steel, Hicks found “no meaningful difference” between the Forest Service arguments in the 9th Circuit decision on the Arizona mine “and BLM’s arguments here.”